idiap/bob/python/doc/TutorialsTrainer.rst

 .. doctest::
    :options: +NORMALIZE_WHITESPACE

-   >>> trainer = bob.trainer.MLPBackPropTrainer(1, bob.trainer.SquareError(), machine) #  Creates a BackProp trainer with a batch size of 1
+   >>> trainer = bob.trainer.MLPBackPropTrainer(1, bob.trainer.SquareError(machine.output_activation), machine) #  Creates a BackProp trainer with a batch size of 1
    >>> trainer.train_biases = False # Do not train the bias
    >>> trainer.train(machine, d0, t0) # Performs the Back Propagation

 Backpropagation [4]_ requires a learning rate to be set.
 In the previous example, the default value 0.1 has been used.
 This might be updated using the :py:attr:`bob.trainer.MLPBackPropTrainer.learningRate` attribute.
 Another alternative exists referred to as **resilient propagation** (Rprop) [5]_, which dynamically computes an optimal learning rate.
 The corresponding class is :py:class:`bob.trainer.MLPRPropTrainer`, and the overall training procedure remains identical.

 .. doctest::
    :options: +NORMALIZE_WHITESPACE

-   >>> trainer = bob.trainer.MLPRPropTrainer(1, bob.trainer.SquareError(), machine)
+   >>> trainer = bob.trainer.MLPRPropTrainer(1, bob.trainer.SquareError(machine.output_activation), machine)
    >>> trainer.train_biases = False
    >>> trainer.train(machine, d0, t0)